Creative Interview Questions: Worthwhile or Waste of Time?

 Gauge creative thinking

-Creative interview questions can work well if you can tie them to a specific function of the job rather than just being wacky for wackiness’ sake.
+Creative interview questions can work well if you can tie them to a specific job function rather than just being wacky for wackiness’ sake.
 For example, “Client X really wants to make a splash with the next project we’re working on.
-They’ve asked us to come up with the most creative ideas we can think of for the campaign.
+They’ve asked us to develop the most creative ideas we can think of for the campaign.
 What’s one idea you’d pitch?”

 Asking a candidate to think outside the box in the context of the role they’re applying for can help you gauge the level of creativity they might bring to the position.